Generic selectors

 Championship football teams in Birmingham

-A tier down in the Championship are Aston Villa's fierce rivals, Birmingham City, who would claim they are the main club in Birmingham.
+A tier down in the Championship are Aston Villa's fierce rivals, Birmingham City.
+Despite being younger and less successful than Villa, Birmingham City fans still feel as if they are the main club in the city due to their name and location.

 City were founded in 1875, one year after Aston Villa.
 The two clubs face off in the Second City Derby, and there has been no love lost between the fans over the years.